 We’re like brothers, fucking family, we just get uptight and neurotic and like too many cooks in the kitchen, really.
 We’re all good cooks, but it’s still too many.
 Then I get hurt and they get hurt, and they default to three and “him” and it’s too painful.
 But not really.
 I was very happy, all of us were happy.
 That’s reflected in the recording of our final album.
 We said, “We don’t have to write anything, we just have to play together.”
 No talking, just playing.
 That’s what the album is.
 It’s a series of jams.
 We write as we jam, and we captured that on Go Away White, but it fell apart on the road.

-There’s always incidents, so I thought, “Fuck, after all that, what the fuck am I gonna do now?”
+There are always incidents, so I thought, “After all that, what am I gonna do now?”
 I mean, I’m a solo artist, I’m great and all that stuff, but that was exhausting!
 Then I went out and did a tour to revisit Bauhaus and say look, this is cool, and that’s it.
 I think that’s all you need.

 What do you think of Joy Division because there is that obvious ongoing comparison between two of the first “Gothic” bands.

 I never really knew Ian, but I am friends with Peter Hook.
-You know, I was going to sing for a Joy Division tour, I am the only one who could do it…but Peter Hook told me that I could not look all Gay and Glam….wear any eyeliner…Ha, I said that maybe I would then, I just might!
+You know, I was going to sing for a Joy Division tour, I am the only one who could do it…but Peter Hook told me that I could not…wear any eyeliner…Ha, I said that maybe I would then, I just might!